Emotional Intelligence | Main page on Teen Suicide

 Characteristics of Depressed and Suicidal Teens

-From my observations I have developed this list of characteristics of depressed, suicidal and self-harming teens:
+From our observations and over ten years of experience in direct communication with teens we have developed this list of characteristics of depressed, suicidal and self-harming teens:

 See also this list of Common characteristics in the home environments of suicidal teens